 Punxsutawney Phil is a groundhog.
 He is a groundhog that predicts the weather.
 He is a groundhog who is only capable of predicting the weather once a year.
 All he does is answer one thing.
 Will spring come early, or will winter hang around for six more weeks?
+(If he sees his shadow, that means winter will go on another six weeks; if not, then here comes spring.
+It's all based on an old German custom.)
 It kind of begs the question — is Punxsutawney Phil really the right guy for the job of weather forecaster?
 And if so, shouldn't he be in charge of other meteorological predictions — like, should we expect rain or whatever on our commute?

 You probably know the answer to all of that is "no." Please!
 Phil is not some run-of-the-mill weather person on the five o'clock news.
 He's dealing with sophisticated stuff — the coming of new seasons and all that.
 He can't bother to tell you what jacket to wear on your run, for goodness sake.
 He's a busy creature, operating on a higher plane.